Create Compliance Training Like a Pro with Rise 360

 As I mentioned earlier, one important consideration for e-learning developers creating compliance training is making sure learners can’t skip any content.
 This can be accomplished easily using the continue block.

-- None (Always Show Button): The continue button is always visible.
+- None (Always Show Button): The Continue button is always visible.
 Learners can click on it anytime to move to the next block.

-- Complete All Blocks Above: The continue button is disabled until learners complete all blocks above the continue block.
+- Complete All Blocks Above: The Continue button is disabled until learners complete all blocks above the continue block.

-- Complete Block Directly Above: The continue button is disabled until learners complete the block directly above the continue block.
+- Complete Block Directly Above: The Continue button is disabled until learners complete the block directly above the continue block.

 Enable Restricted Navigation

-Require a Perfect Score on the Quiz
+Require a Passing Score on the Quiz

 Another way to make sure your compliance courses are as effective as possible is to require that learners score 100 percent on the final quiz, and give them unlimited attempts.
-This will force the learner to repeat the quiz until they answer the questions correctly, which is about as certain as you can be that learners have understood the correct information.
+This will force learners to repeat the quiz until they answer the questions correctly, which is about as certain as you can be that learners have understood the correct information.

-Have any tips of your own for creating compliance courses with Rise?
-Let me know in the comments below!
+Have any tips of your own for creating compliance courses with Rise 360?
+Please add them in the comments below!